top of page

 British Museum EA 37994

-20th dynasty, about 1129-1126 BC
+20th dynasty, c.
+1129-1126 BC

 Painted plaster

-There are a number of other stelae and objects fromthis tomb in the British Museum.
+There are a number of other stelae and objects from this tomb in the British Museum.

-Registration number: 1931,0613.11
+Registration Number: 1931,0613.11

-Fragment of a stele of Neferabu
+Fragment of a stela of Neferabu

 19th dynasty